Jerry Hall: Other ventures

 In 2000, Hall was a judge for the Whitbread Prize.
 She argued for Seamus Heaney's translation of Beowulf.

 In 2005, Hall was at the center of Kept, a reality show based on her search for a kept man.

 In 2010, she sold her art collection through Sotheby's.
 Four years later, she performed at Glastonbury.
 She wrote music and lyrics to original country and western music.

+Hall is set to appear on the second series of The Celebrity Traitors in autumn 2026.

 Personal life

 Hall started dating musician Bryan Ferry in 1975, leaving him for Mick Jagger in 1977.
 Hall and Jagger lived together at Downe House, Richmond Hill, in Greater London, which Jagger purchased in the early 1990s.
 They separated in August 1999.
 Jagger and Hall held a Hindu wedding ceremony on November 21, 1990, in Bali, Indonesia.
 The putative marriage was later declared null and void ab initio by the High Court of England and Wales in 1999, ruling that the "marriage" was not legally valid according to either Indonesian or English law.
-The couple have four children together: Elizabeth Scarlett (born 1984), James Leroy (born 1985), Georgia May (born 1992), and Gabriel Luke (born 1997).
-James had a twin that died in utero when Hall was five months pregnant.
+The couple have four children together: daughters Elizabeth Scarlett (born 1984) and Georgia May (born 1992) and two sons, James (born 1985) and Gabriel (born 1997).

 On March 4, 2016, Hall married media business magnate Rupert Murdoch in a ceremony at the Church of England church of St Bride's, Fleet Street, eight weeks after announcing their engagement with a listing in Murdoch's The Times newspaper.
 Hall filed for divorce on July 1, 2022, citing irreconcilable differences; the divorce was finalized in August 2022.